 For service-based sales professionals in any industry, gift giving is a great way to go above and beyond to show your gratitude.
-When it comes to retention, a little thought can really count, especially when your ideal client relationship lasts decades.
+When it comes to retention, a little thought can go a long way—especially when your goal is to build client relationships that last for decades.

 Financial advisors fall into the category of professionals who want their clients to stick around as long as possible.
 If they decide they want to give gifts, they will face an above average amount of regulatory scrutiny.
 According to Reuters:

-To meet these standards, a firm must employ a well-defined plan or policy that includes the definition of a gift, sets monetary limits, a clear approval process and educates it advisory representatives.”
+To meet these standards, a firm must employ a well-defined plan or policy that includes the definition of a gift, sets monetary limits, a clear approval process, and educates its advisory representatives.”

-It’s a pretty straightforward policy that doesn’t really prevent the practice, it just simply ensures it remains ethical.
+It’s a pretty straightforward policy that doesn’t really prevent advisors from giving gifts—it simply ensures that gift giving remains ethical.

 The trick for financial advisors is making sure their gift giving method is cost effective.
-Books make great gifts, but they require a lot of knowledge about individual clients.
-There are more universally appealing gifts like wine or maybe non-perishable food, but they might not have a huge impact.
+Books can make great gifts, although they require a lot of knowledge about individual clients.
+There are also more universally appealing gifts like wine or non-perishable food.

-There is a growing trend among service-based sales professionals to give the gift of an experience.
-Maybe some kind of day trip or hobby-related adventure.
-This unfortunately doesn’t work well for FAs, because currently, according to FINRA, advisors can only spend a hundred dollars per client per year.
-It’s hard to provide an awesome experience to your best clients when you only have a hundred dollars for your budget.
+There is even a growing trend among service-based sales professionals to give the gift of an experience.
+This could be some kind of day trip or hobby-related adventure.
+Unfortunately, this approach doesn’t work well for FAs.
+That is because, per the restrictions set by FINRA, advisors can only spend a hundred dollars per client per year.
+It’s hard to provide an awesome experience to your best clients when you only have a hundred dollars to work with.